magento/merchdocs/src/cms/page-builder-workspace.md

 ### Breakpoint settings

 The viewport buttons also provide the option to apply different breakpoint styles to content types based on the selected viewport.
-By default, Page Builder provides breakpoint settings for the _Minimum Height_ options of Rows, Columns, Tabs, Tab Items, Banners, Sliders, and Slides.
+By default, Page Builder provides breakpoint settings for the _Minimum Height_ settings of Rows, Columns, Tabs, Tab Items, Banners, Sliders, and Slides.
 When you select the Mobile viewport, then open the editor for one of those content types, you can enter field values specific to the Mobile viewport breakpoints.
-Content type options that allow specific breakpoint settings display an icon to the right of the field, similar to this example for a Row:
+Content type fields that allow specific breakpoint settings display an icon to the right of the field, similar to the following example for a Row:

 ![Icon indicator for breakpoint setting]({% link images/images-ee/page-builder-workspace-viewport-field-breakpoint.png %}){: .zoom}
 _Icon indicator for breakpoint setting, width: 768px_